-This type of app is used by traffickers who target themed chat rooms in order to identify and meet teens who are vulnerable to trafficking.
+This type of app is used by traffickers who target themed chat rooms in order to identify and meet youth who are vulnerable to trafficking.

-Once a trafficker identifies an at-risk teen, it's easy to begin the grooming process, gleaning information about the teen's vulnerabilities, sending and receiving explicit pictures, etc.
+Once a trafficker identifies an at-risk teen or tween, it's easy to begin the grooming process, gleaning information about his or her vulnerabilities, sending and receiving explicit pictures, etc.